IQAndreas/markdown-licenses/gnu-agpl-v3.0.md

 commercial, industrial or non-consumer uses, unless such uses represent the only significant mode of use of the product.

-&ldquo;Installation Information&rdquo; for a User Product means any methods, procedures, authorization keys, or other information required to install and execute modified versions of a covered work in that User Product from a modified version of its Corresponding Source.
+“Installation Information” for a User Product means any methods, procedures, authorization keys, or other information required to install and execute modified versions of a covered work in that User Product from a modified version of its Corresponding Source.
 The information must